ezeikel/ezeikel-personal-blog-web/_posts/2017-06-21-top-5-front-end-development-podcasts.md

 ## JavaScript Jabber

-A really in depth JavaScript podcast that covers every subject you can think of from JS conferances to the latest and greatest JS framework.
+A really in depth JavaScript podcast that covers every subject you can think of from JS conferences to the latest and greatest JS framework.
 They even have a 'Pick of the Week' section at the end of each show where each panellist picks a favourite thing share with the rest of the panel and the listeners.

 <https://devchat.tv/js-jabber>